clintonjosephs/awesome-books-es6/README.md

-# Awesome books app plain
+# A Simple Single Page Application for books collection.

 "Awesome books" is a simple website that displays a list of books and allows you to add and remove books from that list. see how to manage data using JavaScript. built with medium-fidelity wireframe for UI.